benpop/lua-binsert/README.txt

 Functions:
-	bisect(list, item)  -->  return index where item would be inserted binsert(list, item)  -->  insert item into list, return index where item would be inserted
+	bisect(list, item)  -->  return index where item would be inserted binsert(list, item)  -->  insert item into list, return index where item was inserted

 Based on Python's bisect library.
 	Python-2.7.3/Lib/bisect.py